formal-land/formal.land/docs/tools/coq-of-ocaml/language/gadts.md

   : forall {Es : Type} {T : Es -> Set} {vs : Es} {x : T vs},
   obj_magic_exists T x = existT _ vs x.
 ```
 Applying these evaluation axioms amounts to verifying that the type constraints from OCaml are indeed valid.
 We need to have the right invariants on our data-types to be able to evaluate these axioms.
-Indeed, since we remove type annotations from the GADTs, we could construct invalid GADT values in Coq.
+Indeed, since we remove type annotations from the GADTs, we could construct invalid GADT values in Rocq.
 Values produced as output of imported OCaml functions (not parametrized by GADTs) should always be valid according to the type-checker of OCaml

 Here is a proof example to show that our `to_string` function is the identity on the strings:
 ```coq